bbawj/note-vault/Notes/Processes.md

 A program in execution, also known as a job.
 One process can have multiple [[Threads |threads]].
 ## Process in memory
 ![](https://i.imgur.com/DnW6ijk.png)
+- Sizes of text and data sections are fixed
+- Stack can grow and shrink dynamically: each time a function is called, an activation record is pushed to the stack and popped when the function returns

-Information related to each process is then stored in a Process Control Block (PCB)
+- Heap can grow and shrink dynamically: changes as memory is dynamically allocated in runtime Information related to each process is then stored in a Process Control Block (PCB)
 ![](https://i.imgur.com/K8z95Jd.png)
 ## Process states